Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Concluding Remarks

 \section{Concluding Remarks}

-This paper presents a new likelihood-informed subspace model reduction method for linear systems with right hand side uncertainties that enables the efficient solution of Bayesian inverse problems, a key task in model updating and calibration for digital twins.
-The reduced-order model is obtained by projecting the discretized partial differential equation into the likelihood informed subspace, the space spanned by the dominant generalized eigenvectors of the Fisher information and the prior precision.
-We apply the developed method to two examples from structural engineering and compare the approximation quality with reduced-order models obtained using POD and likelihood informed subspace dimensionality reduction.
-In this comparison, we show that the developed method achieves almost identical results as LIS dimensionality reduction for reduced dimension equal to the number of measurements, while reducing the inverse problem to the dimension of the update from the prior to posterior distribution.
+This paper presents a new likelihood-informed subspace model reduction method for linear systems with right-hand-side uncertainties that enables the efficient solution of linear Bayesian inverse problems and downstream computations based on posterior state samples, a key task in model updating and calibration for digital twins.
+The reduced-order model is obtained by projecting the discretized PDE into the likelihood informed subspace, the space spanned by the dominant generalized eigenvectors of the Fisher information and the prior precision.
+We apply the developed method to two examples from structural engineering and compare the approximation quality with reduced-order models obtained using POD and OLR approximation.
+In this comparison, we show that the developed method achieves almost identical results as OLR approximation for reduced dimension equal to the number of measurements, while reducing the inverse problem to the dimension of the update from the prior to posterior distribution.
 Furthermore, we demonstrate that the tailored reduced model outperforms the generic POD-based model, achieving posterior errors multiple orders of magnitude lower than POD while also requiring fewer computations in the offline phase because snapshot data are not required for our approach.